kecau/Understanding-citation-contexts-with-structural-position-awareness/README.md

 ##  Dataset

-The dataset is designed for training and evaluating citation intent classification models by incorporating section-level information.
+The dataset is derived from 818 full-text articles from the Journal of Informetrics (Vol. 7–16), retrieved via the Scopus API.
+It isis designed for training and evaluating citation intent classification models by incorporating section-level information.

 ###  Dataset used in this research